PercyJW-2/epic-sounds-2/README.md

 - `current` to view the currently playing song
 - `queue` to view the current queue
 - `undo` to remove the most recent addition of the queue
-- `delete` to remove the next song in the queue
+- `delete` to remove a song with the number of its position in the queue
 - `shuffle` to shuffle the current queue

 ### Soundboard Commands